-How to Get Natural-Looking Flushed Cheeks With BlushJanuary 21, 2020
+How to Get Natural-Looking Flushed Cheeks With BlushMarch 26, 2021

-There are two types of people when it comes to blush: those who swear by its ability to rosy up even the dullest-looking complexions and those who steer clear of it at all costs (read: the horrors of clown makeup).
-While there’s a fine line between looking naturally flushed and being questionably rouge, the right products and application can guarantee your cheeks look dewy, dusted and au naturale — always.
+There are two types of people when it comes to blush: those who swear by its ability to rosy up even the dullest-looking complexions and those who steer clear of it at all costs fearing a clown-like finish.
+While there’s a fine line between looking naturally flushed and being overly rouged, the right products and application can guarantee that your cheeks look dewy, dusted and au naturale every time.
 To get the inside scoop on the secret to perfectly flushed cheeks, we tapped the expertise of celebrity makeup artist Billie Gene.
 Find out his tips for getting your blush to mimic your skin’s natural flush, ahead.

 To make your blush more blendable, Gene likes to warm it up between his fingers before patting the color onto the skin.
-Start at the apples of the cheeks and work your blush upward.
-“Blending upward lifts the color and softens the look to make it appear more natural.”
-If you’ve diffused your blush and are looking for more color payoff, gently dab more product on using your fingers.
+Start at the apples of the cheeks and work your blush upwards.
+“Blending upwards lifts the color and softens the look to make it appear more natural,” he says.
+If you’ve diffused your blush and are looking for more color payoff, gently dab on more product using your fingers.

 Never will we ever leave the house without setting our makeup — it’s a fact.
 But, when it comes to preserving the flushed look of our cheeks, powdering properly is crucial.
 “Focus on the T-zone and perimeter of the face but leave the center fresh and flushed,” says Gene.

-While in a dream world we’d get the perfect pop of color and our intensity just right every time, the reality is we’re bound to go a little overboard at one point.
-Thankfully, we won’t have whip out the makeup remover just yet.
+While in a dream world we’d get the perfect pop of color just right every time, the reality is that we’re bound to go a little overboard every once in a while.
 “When this happens, I suggest applying a thin layer of foundation over the cheeks to allow the blush to peek through,” says Gene.
-“It creates more of a veil look.”
+“It creates more of a veiled look.”